 Enter Thermacell tick control tubes.
 This is a great product for a homeowner who is proactive in the fight against Lyme disease and other tick-borne diseases.

-- Proven, Effective, Tested – Thermacell Tick Control Tubes are no-spray, no-mess, easy way to kill backyard ticks and...
+- TESTED FOR PROTECTION: Thermacell Tick Control Tubes are a no-spray, no-mess, easy way to kill deer ticks and prevent...

 What is a Tick Tube?